PreSales & Sales Career Coaching

 How to Get Into Tech Sales and Stand Out?

-As its name suggests, tech sales involve the sale of technology products or services to businesses of all sizes.
+Tech sales involve the sale of technology products or services to businesses of all sizes.
 These can range from software, hardware, and cloud computing solutions.

-As a tech sales representative, your job is to understand the needs of your clients and match them with the right tech solutions.
+As a tech sales representative, your main job is to understand the needs of your clients and match them with the right tech solutions.

 Tech sales is different from other sales jobs in retail or insurance, for example.
-Rather than promoting a product, you focus on solving the issues of your clients to encourage them to make a purchase.
+Rather than promoting a product, you focus on solving the issues of your clients and encourage them to make a purchase.

-This is why you must have technical knowledge to understand the products or services you're selling.
+This is why you should have technical knowledge to understand the products or services you're selling.
 You need to know how they work, what problems they solve, and why they're better than competitors to succeed in the role.

 The Tech Sales Process